2022-cs244/2022-cs244.github.io/documentation/starter-code.md

 To start the control plane, run `python control_plane.py`.
 By default, PWOSPF is disabled.
 To enable PWOSPF, use the `--pwospf` argument.
 To use the topology visualization (described below), run with `--visualize`.
 To configure the router with a particular topology that is defined in a json file, use `--config [filename]`.

+To use the topology visualization you will need to implement the `topology` method, which should return your router's view of the current topology.

+To configure the router from a file, you will need to implement `load_tables`, which should populate the tables given the provided interfaces and routing table.
+You will also need to update `parse_config_file` to use the correct action name and action data.

+#### arp_cache.py

+A skeleton class for implementing the ARP cache.

+#### PWOSPF_handler.py

+A skeleton class for implementing PWOSPF.

 #### routing_consts.py

 A collection of constants used in routing, such as ICMP types and the intervals on which to send PWOSPF updates.
 You may want to modify the digest codes.